Espergærde: Economic development

 The increasing number of summer visitors gave way to new enterprises: First, a large number of cottages were built, thus creating jobs for construction workers.
 In 1850 there were only 3 such construction workers in the Espergærde area, one in each of the villages Skotterup, Mørdrup and Tibberup.
 In 1870 there were 8 building workers.
 In 1880 the number had grown to 18, subsequently increasing to 22.

 Consequentially, the summer visitors created new possibilities for trade, both for the farmers and fishermen, who were allowed to sell their produce directly, as well as for shop keepers like the store in Skotterup and the stores in Helsingør.

 At the end of the 19th century, the number of summer cottages grew quickly and from 1897, when Kystbanen (coastal rail road) was opened (with a local station from 1903), about 1 km from Espergærde, a small town grew up, mainly of summer cottages.

 This was followed by shops and a spa hotel, "Gefion" built in 1896 above the coastal slope with a view to the fishermen's village and the sea.
 More houses and summer cottages were built between the village and the railroad station on the southern side of Egebæksvang forest.
 Additional craftsmen and traders followed these developments and even led to some light industrial production.
-However, most of the working people commuted by train to Helsingør or Copenhagen, and for a time the coastal railroad was humourously known as the "gross traders train" (grosserertoget).
+However, most of the working people commuted by train to Helsingør or Copenhagen, and for a time the coastal railroad was humorously known as the "gross traders train" (grosserertoget).